 "Community action agency."
-Any organization which was officially designated by county commissioners or mayors as such under the Omnibus Budget Reconciliation Act of 1981 (Public Law 97-35, 95 Stat.
-357) or established pursuant to this act, whose structure and functions are further defined in sections 4 and 5.
+Any organization which was officially designated by county commissioners or mayors as such under the Omnibus Budget Reconciliation Act of 1981 [(Public

+Law 97-35, 95 Stat.
+357)] or established pursuant to this act, whose structure and functions are further defined in sections 4 and 5.

 "Community food and nutrition program."
-A program whereby grants are made to State and local hunger prevention organizations for activities which address the food and nutrition needs of low-income populations, especially high risk children, as outlined in section 681A(a) of the Community Services Block Grant Act (Public Law 97-35, 42 U.S.C. § 9910A(a)).
+A program whereby grants are made to State and local hunger prevention organizations for activities which address the food and nutrition needs of low-income populations, especially high-risk children, as outlined in section 681A(a) of the Community Services Block Grant Act (Public Law 97-35, [42 U.S.C. § 9910A(a)] 98 Stat.
+2886).

 "Community services block grant."
-A program authorized by the Omnibus Budget Reconciliation Act of 1981 which follows the provision defined in Title XVII, Subtitle C, Chapter 2, which is intended to be used by the Commonwealth for programs to ameliorate the causes and effects of poverty.
+A program authorized by the Omnibus Budget Reconciliation Act of 1981 [(Public Law 97-35, 95 Stat.
+357)] which follows the provision defined in Title XVII, Subtitle C, Chapter 2 (95 Stat.
+762), which is intended to be used by the Commonwealth for programs to ameliorate the causes and effects of poverty.

 "Community Services Block Grant Advisory Task Force."
-An advisory panel established by the department pursuant to the Omnibus Budget Reconciliation Act of 1981 to:
+An advisory panel established by the department pursuant to the Omnibus Budget Reconciliation Act of 1981 [(Public Law 97-35, 95 Stat.
+357)] to:

-- (1) coordinate and establish linkages between governmental and other social services programs as established by this act to assure the effective delivery of such services to low-income individuals; and - (2) encourage the use of entities in the private sector of the community to ameliorate poverty.
+(1) coordinate and establish linkages between governmental and other social services programs as established by this act to assure the effective delivery of such services to low-income individuals; and of the community to ameliorate poverty.